Zheoni/sudoku-generator/README.md

 This program generate a sudoku and a solution for it.
 You can specify
 options:

-    -The number of sudokus to generate
+- The number of sudokus to generate
-    -Show or not the solutions
+- Show or not the solutions
-    -Force a puzzle to have an unique solution
+- Force a puzzle to have an unique solution
-    -The number of empty cells to have
+- The number of empty cells to have

 There is also a function you can use to just solve a sudoku called `solveBoard`.